Primary Type – Cards

 Event – Cards

 Note from a member of The Church at Severn Run in Severn, Maryland.
 The note is enclosed in an envelope with church letterhead, reading: "The Church at Severn Run: Love Well, Live Jesus, Believe Big!"
-The note inside contains messages of love and support.
+The note inside reads: "God Bless You."
 The church's contact information is included on the back of the envelope.

-Post-it note with handwritten message in red marker.
-The message reads: "Let love rule."
+Post-it note with handwritten message in blue marker.
+The message reads: "One Love" with peace and heart symbols replacing the letter "o" respectively.

 Basket of synthetic flowers with pink bow.
 Basket and bow have water damage.